mirceanton/action-folder-matrix/README.md

 ### Output Format

-The action outputs a JSON object that can be used directly in a matrix strategy:
+The action always outputs a JSON object that can be directly used with a matrix strategy in downstream jobs:

+- When not using metadata files (default behavior):

 ```json
 {